megaherz/gcache/README.md

 The script runs two cache servers on ports 8080 and 8081.
 The 8081 server is run with authentication psw=123

 ##Protocol
+The server exposes a REST protocol.
+Authentication is optional and is implemented as Authorization header with password as a value.
+If the authentication is failed a standard 401 status is returned in response.

 ### Get key
 Http method: GET <br/>